A chai latte is hard to beat. Warm spices, a creamy texture, and just enough sweetness make it a go-to comfort drink for many people.

 Iced Dirty Chai Latte

-When the weather is warm or you’re craving something cool and bold, the iced dirty chai latte is the perfect choice.
+When the weather is hot and you’re craving something cool and bold, the iced dirty chai latte is the perfect choice.

 How to Make an Iced Dirty Chai Latte:

-1. Prepare the chai: Brew your chai using either the homemade method or a chai tea bag/loose blend.
-Let it steep in hot water, then cool to room temperature or chill in the fridge.
-You’ll want it cold so it doesn’t melt the ice too quickly.
+- Prepare the chai: Brew your chai using either the homemade method or a chai tea bag/loose blend, then cool to room temperature and chill in the fridge.
+You’ll want it cold, so it doesn’t melt the ice too quickly.
 (Pro Tip: Brew with less water than one cup, then add ice cubes to cool it down quickly)

-4. Optional extras: Stir gently and top with a splash of frothed milk, a sprinkle of cinnamon, or even cold foam if you want a café-style finish.
+- Optional extras: Stir gently and top with a splash of frothed milk, a sprinkle of cinnamon, or even cold foam, if you want a café-style finish.

 Dirty Chai Martini